-By the end of the class you will be able to ...
+By the end of the class you will be able to...

-- Create professional multi-media material using a variety of Adobe software. - Be able to effectively communicate to your target audience using a variety of mutli-media programs. - Become familiar with media design principles. - Become familiar with graphic design/multi-media terminology. - Be able to effectively communicate with clients, design firms and media content professionals.
+- Create professional material using a variety of Adobe software. - Be able to effectively communicate to your target audience using printed materials. - Become familiar with graphic design principles. - Become familiar with graphic design/desktop publishing terminology. - Be able to effectively communicate with ad agencies, design firms and commercial printers.